githinjialbert/Fashion---Jewelry-Website/README.md

 # Fashion---Jewelry-Website
-An ecommerce website for selling fashion accessories
+An ecommerce website for selling fashion accessories built using php and javascript.